-I’m a PhD in economics from the University of Michigan; I did my post doc at USC, and am currently a data scientist at the Hospital for Special Surgery in NYC.
-My interests are interdisciplinary and empirical, focused on the intersection of economics, health policy, psychology, and biology.
+My PhD (in economics) is from the University of Michigan; I did my post doc at USC; and I’m currently a data scientist and researcher at the Hospital for Special Surgery (HSS) in NYC.
+I’m also an Assistant Professor in the Department of Healthcare Policy and Research at Weill Cornell Medical College.

-I’ve spent years developing adaptive surveying software that explores how framing biases affect measurements of risk aversion and optimal asset allocation.
+Related to the second, I’ve spent years developing adaptive surveying software that explores how framing biases affect measurements of risk aversion and optimal asset allocation.
 Our goal is to inform selection of default investment plans (e.g. 401(k)’s, public pensions, etc) and develop a procedure that investment advisors can use to understand their clients’ risk attitudes and better tailor portfolio advice.

 See my publications: https://scholar.google.com/citations?user=Pr9CTr8AAAAJ&hl=en